SuperOfficeDocs/superoffice-docs/docs/api/web-services/index.md

 * ApplicationToken
 * Credentials

-The application token is used exclusively in the CRM Online environment, and is reserved for application identifiers, an OAuth `client_secret` value.
+The application token is only used in CRM Online, and is reserved for application identifiers, an OAuth `client_secret` value.

 The Credentials element must always be populated with the current users `Ticket` credential.
 This is set automatically when using the SuperOffice.NetServer.Services nuget package, but are manually set by custom proxies.